littlespider-zhang/scripts_molecular_cloning/README.md

 # scripts for molecular cloning
+Hi, nice to meet you !
+Please feel free to use these scripts for yourself.

-This project is licensed under the MIT License - see the LISENSE file for details
+This project is licensed under the MIT License.